Starting your own business is an exciting process, but it’s also one that has many important decisions that need to be made along the way.

 Your specific tax obligations will vary considerably based on which state you register your business in, as well as which type of business you operate.
 In the vast majority of states, you’ll at least need to pay a sales and use tax if you sell any products or services, as well as unemployment taxes if you hire any employees.

 Beyond that, it’s extremely difficult for us to make any generalized statements about your tax obligations, so we strongly suggest you read our business formation guide for your specific state.
+Our guide to LLC taxation should also come in handy for those of you who choose to form limited liability companies.

 9) Set Up an Accounting System